Trekking to Prince Albert

 Laughter hit the roof!
-Oh man, did I miss this province.
+Oh man, did I miss this province?
 You won’t get a Stop and Go as much as this region!

 But the journey is far from over despite that great stomach muscle workout.
-The sun is now in it’s peak and Courtney is beginning to get more and more tired and restless.
+The sun is now in its peak and Courtney is beginning to get more and more tired and restless.
 I don’t blame him.
 This route is tough and long but the vast landscape offers a wonderful panorama of South Africa before reaching the dramatic gorge of Meiringspoort.
 The orange formation in the rock is a sight to behold.
-We had to stop, stare and listening to the splash sounds of the waterfall.
+We had to stop, stare and listen to the splash sounds of the waterfall.

 Take me to the Karoo

 With the last stretch ahead; an hour away, we just couldn’t wait to get there.
 It’s been nearly seven exhausting hours, chasing the sun casting shadows over bushy hill tops.